jbloomlab/dms_tools/docs/fileformats.rst

 ==========================================
-Input / output file formats for programs
+Data file formats for programs
 ==========================================

 Below is information about the formats of the input and output files used by the programs in `dms_tools`_.